design-automation/mobius-parametric-modeller/src/assets/typedoc-json/docMD/09_list.md

 ## Flatten
 * **Description:** Creates a new list by flattening an n-dimensional list into a one-dimensional list.
+~
+WARNING: This function has been deprecated.
+Please use the inline listFlat() function.
 * **Parameters:**
   * *list:* List to flatten.
 * **Returns:** Flattened list.